Saturday, May 1, 2021

 "{äöü},[áàâ]/|éèê|\ë!:;+(&)'%@".
 But, if such a test fails, developers and/or business analysts will likely give you the hairy eyeball when they see a defect documented with such example input.
 They probably close the issue unfixed, assuming such inputs are unrealistic and won't be seen in production.

-Same approach I apply for street-names and ZIP codes.
+Same approach we apply for street-names and ZIP codes.
 It is a common misbelief that ZIP codes need to be numeric.
 Go visit the UK and check how their ZIP codes look alike.
 Street names can contain slashes, dashes and single quotes.
 Street numbers can be alphanumeric separated by a slash.

 • M&M's Worldstore